ppizarror/pygame-menu/docs/_source/advanced.rst

                  from pygame_menu.widgets.widget.mywidget import MyWidget

-To add the widget to the :py:class:`pygame_menu.Menu` class, a public method :py:meth:`add_mywidget` must be added to the :py:class:`pygame_menu._widgetmanager.WidgetManager` class with the following structure.
+To add the widget to the :py:class:`pygame_menu.menu.Menu` class, a public method :py:meth:`add_mywidget` must be added to the :py:class:`pygame_menu._widgetmanager.WidgetManager` class with the following structure.
 Or :py:meth:`pygame_menu._widgetmanager.WidgetManager.generic_widget` can be used.